ThomasMJosline/CTBhackthon/level3_design/README.md

 ![seq_fix](https://user-images.githubusercontent.com/84652232/181933584-5933a1a5-2d48-4167-8563-f147700a19c2.png)

-The updated design is checked in as
+The updated design is checked in as Elevator_controller_fix.v

 ## Verification Strategy
 .